timker/docs/wiki/Add-ServiceStack-Reference.md

 ### Generating Types from Metadata

-Behind the scenes ServiceStack captures all metadata on your Services DTO's including Sub classes, Routes, `IReturn` marker, C# Attributes, textual Description as well as desired configuration into a serializable object model accessible from `/types/metadata`:
+Behind the scenes ServiceStack captures all metadata on your Services DTOs including Sub -classes, Routes, `IReturn` marker, C# Attributes, textual Description as well as desired configuration into a serializable object model accessible from `/types/metadata`:

 #### Live examples